sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/docs/stacks-routines.md

 |R14 (LR)            | Link Register<BR>LR is link register used to hold the return address for a function call.                   |
 |R15 (PC)            | Program Counter<BR> The PC value is altered as the core executes instructions.
 An explicit write to R15 by software will alter the program flow. |

-The Program Counter always points to the next instruction to be executed.
+The `Program Counter` always points to the next instruction to be executed.
 It is incremented as each instruction completes.

-If a program wants to jump to a subroutine, an instruction causes the starting address of the subroutine to be loaded into the program counter.
+If a program wants to jump to a subroutine, a `branching` (or `conditional branching`) instruction causes the starting address of the subroutine to be loaded into the program counter.

+See if you can follow the steps in the program in the following table.

 |                     |Address | instruction       |  registers                                         | stack                                                   |(step) and explanation    |
 |:--------------------|:-------|:------------------|:---------------------------------------------------|---------------------------------------------------------|---------------|